chpc-uofu/arbiter/docs/settings.md

 `password` (string, optional)
 - If given, will be used as part of the basic auth with your prometheus instance.

-`scrape_interval` (integer, required)
-- The interval at which Prometheus scrapes the cgroup-wardens in seconds, must match the value in prometheus scrape configuration.

 ## `[warden]`
 `job` (string, default='cgroup-warden')
 - The name of the prometheus scrape job that collects cgroup-warden data.